Talent scouting and recruitment

 Pay it forward A personal story about how I ended up with a large and supportive network

-Since the COVID lockdown and the wave of career transitions that followed, I’ve worked with a couple people every week.
-I never charge for this—my only request is that they “pay it forward” by helping somebody else in their network.
-Supporting people in their career development is especially important to me, as it’s a small but meaningful way to help build more diverse leadership teams and therefore more inclusive and effective organisations.
+Since the COVID lockdowns and the wave of career transitions that followed, I’ve been mentoring a couple of people every week.
+I never charge for this.
+My only request is that they “pay it forward” by supporting someone else in their own network.